-Your boat is equipped with an ignition shutdown safety switch.
+Your boat is equipped with an engine emergency stop switch.
 The switch is located below the gear shift/throttle control unit.
-The ignition shut down safety switch incorporates a shut-off switch, switch clip, lanyard and lanyard clip, which is clipped to the operator when running.
+The engine emergency stop switch incorporates a shut-off switch, switch clip, lanyard and lanyard clip, which is clipped to the operator when running.